luisweir/productivity-tools/README.md

 ## 💡 Utilities

 ### 💬 chatweb.py
-**Description:** Boost your productivity with a personal Retrieval-Augmented Generation (RAG) chatbot for your local files; launches a Gradio web interface powered by OCI Generative AI and a FAISS vector store.
+**Description:** Privacy-focused personal assistant to talk to local documents (offline use, without storing knowledge in the internet); powered by OCI Generative AI and FAISS
 **Prerequisites:**
 - Python 3.7 or higher
 - pip3 install gradio langchain-community faiss-cpu oci